ldutoit/QC_Zoo_Workshop/index.md

 May 2021 | [Ludovic Dutoit](https://ldutoit.github.io)

 ## Description
-Quality control is the first step of any genomic analysis pipleine.
+Quality control is the first step of any genomic analysis pipeline.
 We will utilise this step as a way of familiarising ourselves with genomic data structure and learning our way through the New Zealand High Performance Computing Infrastructure ([NeSI](https://www.nesi.org.nz/)).

 ## Objectives